Port Moody 2050: updating our Official Community Plan

 This section is no longer open for input.
 Thank you to everyone who shared their Port Moody story with us

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Population matters on Facebook Share Population matters on Twitter Share Population matters on Linkedin Email Population matters link

 Population matters

-by Hui Zhang, about 1 year ago
+by Hui Zhang, almost 2 years ago

 While most know that countries like China, India, USA pay attention to their population because it is quite relevant to their economic prospects, it may be a hidden secret to many Canadians that Canada is actually taking active actions by letting in more than 400,000 new immigrants each year into the country, which is about 60% increase from previous decades when 250,000 new immigrants were brought in each year.
 For Port Moody, we might have a similar situation.
 If it is done right, population increase in Port Moody could exceed other neighboring municipalities.